 The Zee A. Barron Student Union is a facility where students assemble to engage in the collegiate socialization process before, between, and after classes.
-The Union serves as the hub for the suite of offices for the Vice President of Student Affairs and Support Services, Dean of Student Affairs and Support Services, Support Services Programs, Student Activities, Student Government Association Offices, Magnolia Room, college game room, college bowling center, and college dining halls.
+The Union serves as the hub for the suite of offices for the Director and the Assistant Director of Enrollment and Student Services, Support Services Programs, Student Activities, Student Government Association, Magnolia Room, college game room, and college dining halls.
 Although this is a hub for student enjoyment, students should conduct themselves in a manner that is not offensive to others, free of profanity and inappropriate dress.
 The Union, as is all college buildings, is a smoke-alcohol free facility.
 Smoking is prohibited within 35ft of the building.
 Obstruction of free flow of traffic and loitering in the entrance/exit of this building is prohibited.
-Due to the liability risks, children under the age of eight (8) years of age are not permitted in the Student Union Building or classroom buildings of the institution, unless otherwise cleared by a Divisional Dean.
+Due to the liability risks, children under the age of eight (8) years of age are not permitted in the Student Union Building or classroom buildings of the institution, unless otherwise cleared by a Divisional Director and/or Dean.
 Student IDs will be periodically checked for student validation.

 To gain admittance into the dining halls, game room and bowling center, a valid student ID must be presented, and the student must sign the roster for data purposes.
 All aforementioned prohibitions for students are subject to loss of Union privileges for an indefinite time allotment.